Goldiserv/aws-serverless-form-handler/readme.md

 - API calls are secured behind an api key
 - Ability to add throttling and quotas
 - Out of the box input validation
-- In control of your own data
+- In control of your own data and data sovereignty
-- Encrption enabled by default
+- Encryption enabled by default
 - Deploy and test with ease
+- Default DynamoDB sort key prioritises filtering by date

+## Roadmap 🎯

+- Email notitifcations on submissions via SES

 ## Setup ⚙️